 SEEd Project Garden

-In September 2010, Cal Lutheran established a garden as part of the SEEd Project (Sustainable Edible Education).
-The garden provides opportunities for students to directly engage in Cal Lutheran's sustainability efforts and supports the nation-wide movement that encourages people to grow and purchase local produce.
+The SEEd Project (Sustainable Edible Education) garden provides opportunities for students to directly engage in Cal Lutheran's sustainability efforts and supports the nation-wide movement that encourages people to grow and purchase local produce.

-Since the garden’s establishment a decade ago, the SEEd Project has also partnered with on-campus food services for a vermicomposting program.
-Every week, the garden holds a Farm Stand on The Spine, distributing crops and other goods to the campus community, such as teabags harvested from the garden’s plants, or fresh eggs from the garden’s hens.
-Once a month on Saturday mornings, the SEEd Garden hosts a SEEd Saturday event, a three hour long volunteer event.
-The garden also offers group tours and the opportunity to host an event in the garden space.
+Since the garden’s establishment in September 2010, the SEEd Project has also partnered with on-campus food services for a vermicomposting program.
+During a typical academic year, the garden holds a weekly Farm Stand on The Spine, distributing crops and other goods to the campus community, such as tea bags harvested from the garden’s plants, or fresh eggs from the garden’s hens.
+Additionally, once a month on Saturday mornings, the SEEd Garden hosts a SEEd Saturday event—a three hour long volunteer event.